Thank you! Your submission has been received!

 The Security Operations Center (SOC) is the headquarters of the SecOps team.
 Although integration is of the essence, the SOC provides a self-contained area from which the team can safely operate.

 Most SOCs work 24/7, meaning the SecOps team is divided into shifts.
-The specs and activity of the SOC are shaped by the model deployed by organizations.
+The specs and activity of the SOC are shaped by the model deployed by organisations.
 SOCs can be:

 • Virtual - online team managed remotely, using in-house staff or outsourced SecOps professionals.

-• Multifunction - the SOC has a physical space within the organization facilities, but the team is not solely dedicated to SecOps activities, also working on other IT tasks.
+• Multifunction - the SOC has a physical space within the organisation facilities, but the team is not solely dedicated to SecOps activities, also working on other IT tasks.

 • Hybrid - the SOC has a virtual and a physical space, used by in-house staff and/or third-party hired professionals that may dedicate themselves to SecOps full-time or combine it with other functions.

-• Dedicated - homegrown SecOps team working from a physical location within the organization, fully dedicated to SecOps in a 24/7 cycle.
+• Dedicated - homegrown SecOps team working from a physical location within the organisation, fully dedicated to SecOps in a 24/7 cycle.

 The closer they are to home, the faster the response.
 However, outsourcing SecOps via a virtual SOC can be the financially smart choice for companies lacking in resources and skills to implement their own SecOps strategy.